Peter Ibbetson (play)

-Peter Ibbetson is a play based on George du Maurier's 1891 novel of the same name.
-It debuted in the United States in 1917.
+Peter Ibbetson is a play by John N. Raphael based on George du Maurier's 1891 novel of the same name.
+It debuted in London in 1915 for a single charity event performance, but did not receive a proper run in the West End until 1920.
+It ran on Broadway in 1917 and was revived on the New York stage in 1931.

 History

 The play was written by John N. Raphael, a London newspaper correspondent, who had written the adaptation of the novel twenty years prior, and showed his work to actress Constance Collier, who was eager to bring it to America.

-Raphael's play was actually first performed at a single London matinee show on June 23, 1915, as a benefit for a World War I charity held at His Majesty's Theatre.
+Raphael's play was first performed at a single London matinee show on July 23, 1915, as a benefit for a World War I charity held at His Majesty's Theatre.
 The actors donated their services, including Owen Nares playing the title role and Henry Ainley as Colonel Ibbetson.
+It later was given a proper run in London West End at the Savoy Theatre on February 6, 1920, transferred to the Court in April, and ran for a total of 106 performances.
+Basil Rathbone played the title role.

 The play debuted in the United States at the Republic Theatre in New York on April 18, 1917.
 The cast featured John Barrymore, Lionel Barrymore, Constance Collier and Laura Hope Crews.
 It ran for 71 performances into June 1917, and then re-opened in August.
 The play toured into May 1918.

-In London, the play debuted for a proper run at the Savoy Theatre on February 6, 1920, transferred to the Court in April, and ran for a total of 106 performances.
-Basil Rathbone played the title role.

-The play was revived on Broadway for 31 performances in April-May 1931 at the Shubert Theatre.
+The play was revived on Broadway for 31 performances in April–May 1931 at the Shubert Theatre.